-A 529 plan, also known as a “qualified tuition program,” is a great way to save for college that has some nice tax benefits.
-The IRS defines a 529 plan as “a plan operated by a state or educational institution, with tax advantages and potentially other incentives to make it easier to save for college and other post-secondary training for a designated beneficiary, such as a child or grandchild.”
+A 529 plan, also known as a “qualified tuition program,” is a way to save for college that has some nice tax benefits.
+The IRS defines a 529 plan as a tool that makes it easier for people to save for educational costs on behalf of a beneficiary, such as a child or a grandchild.

 This article provides general information and shouldn’t be construed as legal, benefits, or HR advice.
 Benefits and insurance regulations may change over time and may vary by location and employer size.
 So, please consult a licensed broker or appropriately certified expert for advice specific to your business’s benefits options.